BattModels/hpc-101-profile/README.md

 # HPC 101: Profiling

-Demo repository for an introduction to HPC lesson on profiling.

-## Overview

-This repository contains practical examples and demonstrations for learning about profiling techniques in high-performance computing (HPC) applications.
-The examples are designed to help you understand how to identify performance bottlenecks, analyze code efficiency, and optimize computational workloads.
+This repository contains simple examples and demonstrations for learning about profiling techniques in high-performance computing (HPC) applications.
+The examples are designed to help you understand how to identify performance bottlenecks and analyze code efficiency.

 ## Repository Structure